 German Exercise Materials for Methods I

-My new (German) workbook follows exactly this approach.
-The book is independently published through KDP1:
+My new (German-language) workbook follows exactly this principle.
+It is independently published via KDP1:

-The workbook consists of 113 exercises (with solutions) on the following topics:
+The workbook contains 113 exercises with full solutions, covering the following topics:

 - Philosophy of Science